Tanu Weds Manu: Plot

 Tanu thinks that Manu has called them up and is trying to reestablish their canceled wedding connection.
 She is upset.
 This causes tension among her, Manu, Jassi, and Payal; feeling guilty, Manu decides to leave.
 But Tanu comes to the rail station to stop him and tells him she is on the verge of eloping, that she and her lover are going to get secretly married in a registrar's office, and then present her parents with a fait accompli.
 She asks him to stay till the wedding.

 Manu is heartbroken and leaves back to Chandigarh.
 He meets Raja and comes to know Raja is getting married, and Tanu is in fact his girlfriend.
 Raja and Tanu go to the marriage registrar's office.
 But their marriage could not be registered because of time constraints and no pen.
 Though Manu has a pen, he does not offer it.
 Manu convinces Tanu's parents for the marriage of Tanu and Raja.

 While wedding shopping, Manu confesses to Tanu that he was in love with her all along, and he, in fact, had brought a pen to the registrar's office but hid it intentionally.
-Raja learns about Manu and Tanu and fights with Raja.
+Raja learns about Manu and Tanu.
+Thus, Tanu fights with Raja.
 Tanu confesses to Raja that she has feelings for Manu but Raja still demands Tanu marry him, declaring that a month of fulfilling her wifely duties will make her forget everything.
 She is torn and emotional, and pulling Manu aside, she demands to clearly know whether he loves her or not.
 Manu does so.
 Tanu, relieved and elated, decides to marry Manu, not Raja.

 Raja arrives with a wedding procession at the wedding of Tanu and Manu.
 Raja brandishes a gun and creates a scene.
 Manu, however, refuses to be scared and begins reasoning with Raja.
 Raja aims the gun and almost pulls the trigger, but thinks better of it in the end.
 He says no one wants him to marry Tanu; not even his mother has given him her blessings for it.
 He then reminds Manu of the promise he had made to him, and he decides to honor his promise and tells Tanu he might be many things, but he is not a betrayer.
 Raja sacrifices his love, and he claims that he loves Tanu, so for her happiness, he leaves as the proceedings for Tanu and Manu's wedding start once more.